extendssoftware/atto/README.md

 $ composer require extendssoftware/atto-php
 ```

-If you want to use AttoPHP as a single PHP file, copy the files from the ```dist``` folder in the web root of your site.
+If you want to use AttoPHP as a single PHP file, copy the files from the
+[dist](https://github.com/extendssoftware/atto-php/releases/tag/1.0.0) directory in the web root of your site.
+Or
-Or download the files to a local directory and run the following command to see AttoPHP in action:
+download the files to a local directory and run the following command to see AttoPHP in action:

 ```
 $ php -S localhost:8000
 ```

-The ```dist``` folder also contains ```index.php```, with some basic routes, and some templates.
-It is recommended to
+The [dist](https://github.com/extendssoftware/atto-php/tree/1.0.0/dist) directory also contains
+[index.php](https://github.com/extendssoftware/atto-php/tree/1.0.0/dist/index.php), with some basic routes, and some
-place the AttoPHP PHP file and templates outside the web root.
+templates.
+It is recommended to place the AttoPHP PHP file and templates outside the web root.

 ## 4. Features